davidraba/styleguide/README.md

 All trailing white space should be removed.
 A final newline should be inserted at the end of every file.
 A single line feed character is used for new lines.

+### Approach

+We use a [mobile first][1], approach to [progressively enhance][2] web applications in a [responsive][3] manner.

+### Support

+By policy we explicitly support the current browser version plus one version previous for major vendors.
+We make no effort to directly inhibit older browsers from functioning properly, however resources limit the extent to which we can test products and therefor testing is skipped on unsupported browsers/devices.

 Language Specific Guides
 ------------------------